fsaavedra0003/Evasion_prediction/README.md

 # Fare Evasion prediction

+The entire Berlin transportation system runs on the honor system.
+However, you need to show a ticket when fares are enforced via random spot-checks by inspectors.
+Of course, during these checks there are evaders detected.
+All this data is then collected via the handheld device used by the inspectors which will utilized for various data project.

-This project will predict the bus and metro evasion according to the historical data taken from inspectors.
-With this system the user will be able to select the zone and time to predict the future evasions.
-Therefore, the inspectors will be available in the most prone zone of the city.
+This project will have the capability to predict the U-Bahn, S-Bahn, buses, and trams evasions according to the historical data taken from inspectors.
+With this system the users (inspectors) will be able to obtain the prediction and route to follow within the range of parameters given.
+Therefore, the inspectors will be available in the most prone zone of the city at the right frequency where is likely to have evaders.

 ## Features

 - Input with CSV
 - Select the time range
+- Output on screen

 ## Built With
 - Python